swiftlang/swift-book/TSPL.docc/ReferenceManual/Expressions.md

 - TODO list of contexts where expansion is supported

   + in a tuple, producing tuple elements
-  + as a statement, repeating the statement's expression
+  + as a statement, including at top level, repeating the statement's expression
   + but not in a function call, producing arguments

 - The *repetition pattern* is repeated once for each type in the pack